DavidQuigley/aardvark/README.md

 3) Define a read in that region to test
 4) Locally realign the read and predict whether that read creates a reversion

-In real use cases, all of the reads in a region are automatically read from a BAM file and the pathogenic mutation can be read from a VCF file of candidate locations (see below).
+In typical use cases, you define define one or more pathogenic mutations in a VCF file and all sequencing reads in a window around that region are automatically read from a BAM file.

 AARDVARK ships with command-line scripts that allow users to use AARDVARK without writing any R code.

 **Example**